maxtyson123/MaxOS/docs/Syscalls.md

 # Syscalls
-(To be moved into a better docs setup, ie search for all functions syscal_(name) and build the table from their?)
+(To be moved into a better docs setup, ie search for all functions syscall_(name) and build the table from their?)

-In the fututure there will be a syscall abstraction method allowing to switch out the syscall implementation for different platforms.
+In the future there will be a syscall abstraction method allowing to switch out the syscall implementation for different platforms.
 Ie a program could load linux vX if it supports it, or windows vX if it supports it.
 This will allow for versions such as MaxOSvX.
 This will be done via a translation layer to convert it into the correct syscall for the platform.

-This is helpful for updating syscall table (idk if that will even happen or it will just grow) becuase it can be dsigned in a way the previous version can be translated into the latest.
-This may be bad but idk yet.
+This is helpful for updating syscall table (I don't know if that will even happen, or it will just grow) because it can be designed in a way the previous version can be translated into the latest.
+This may be bad but dk yet.
 Ie Linux v2 could target MaxosV2 but then would have to be translated to MaxOsV3.

 ## Interrupt Arguments